thatrandomperson5/commanger-docs/docs/source/configure.rst

 Toggle
 ======

-A char that can be True or False depending on settings and if it exists. example of calling:
+A char that can be True or False depending on settings(Above) and if it exists. example of calling:

 .. code:: console